timescale/outflux/README.md

 The connection parameters to the TimescaleDB instance can be passed to Outflux in several ways.
 One is through the Postgres Environment Variables.
 Supported environment variables are: `PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, PGSSLMODE, PGSSLCERT, PGSSLKEY, PGSSLROOTCERT, PGAPPNAME, PGCONNECT_TIMEOUT`.
 If they are not specified defaults used are: host=localhost, dbname=postgres, pguser=$USER, and sslmode=disable.

-The values of the enviroment variables can be **OVERRIDEN** by specifying the '--output-con' flag when executing Outflux.
+The values of the enviroment variables can be **OVERRIDEN** by specifying the '--output-conn' flag when executing Outflux.

 The connection string can be in the format URI or DSN format:
 * example URI: "postgresql://username:password@host:port/dbname?connect_timeout=10"